 The Lunar Cycle – good and bad days to taste wine!

-As you may have seen on the home page, there is a little symbol next to each of the tasting notes.
-These symbols relate to how that day has been “classified”, based on the moon moving through the twelve constellations of the zodiac in turn.
+This classification is based on the moon moving through the twelve constellations of the zodiac in turn.
 The constellations are each connected to one of the four elements: Earth is root; water is leaf; air is flower; fire is fruit.
 This calendar was first published in the 1950s by Maria Thun, and is used as a guide to know when to sow, plant, harvest, and so on.
-It has also led to certain days being judged as better or worse to taste wines.

 ![]() |